-This post also describes why “Mapei Ultracolor Plus FA” is my own recommended all-purpose grout.
+The bottom line?
+“Mapei Ultracolor Plus FA” is my favorite all-purpose grout.
 Read on to find out why!

-First, let’s pop some grout MYTHS
+First, let’s correct some MYTHS

 If you have a shower or tub surround that has a proper waterproofing layer behind the tile, then this isn’t a problem.
-But, if your shower wall or tub surround tile was installed on the cheap with the tile set directly on drywall, then this will definitely be a problem.
-Same thing for shower floors and curbs — if the underlying waterproofing isn’t done correctly then there is no tile or grout combination that will prevent eventual water damage.
+But if your shower wall or tub surround tile was installed on the cheap with the tile set directly on drywall, then this will definitely be a problem.
+Same thing for shower floors and curbs.
+If the underlying waterproofing isn’t done correctly then there is no tile or grout combination that will prevent eventual water damage.

 There is no magic fix that can make grout waterproof.
 There is no sealant that will make it completely impermeable to moisture.
-Sealants can make grout a bit more water resistant, sure, but not waterproof.
+Sealants can make grout a bit more water resistant, but not waterproof.
 Waterproofing is done behind the tiles, not between them.

 More expensive is NOT always better!
 The adage “you get what you pay for” does not really apply to grout.
-While some types of grout are more expensive than others, you should choose grout based on the application and not the price tag.
+While some types are more expensive than others, you should choose grout based on the application and not the price tag.

 Second, what are the BASIC grout types?

 There are only two major grout manufacturers — Mapei and PolyBlend.
 They’re like the Apple and Android of grouts.
 So far, seems simple.
-But each of these manufacturers produce dozens of different grout formulations.
+But each of these manufacturers produce dozens of different formulations.
 So, grout talk can get pretty confusing pretty quick.
 Here’s a quick rundown on the basics:

 UNSANDED grout is the simplest.
 It’s just superfine portland cement with added pigments for color.
 It comes boxed or bagged as a powder ready to be mixed with water just before use.

-Unsanded grout is great for skinny grout lines, since it can be mixed to a buttery smooth consistency and squeezed into gaps as small as 1/16-in.
+Unsanded grout is great for skinny lines.
+It can be mixed to a buttery smooth consistency and squeezed into gaps as small as 1/16-in.
 It can also be mixed to lots of other different consistencies and tends to be quite sticky.
 This makes unsanded grout easy to install on walls or even tiled ceilings since it doesn’t slide off the float.
 It’s also a great choice for delicate glass or clay tiles that can scratch easily.
 Finally, it’s pretty easy to remove even dried unsanded grout from most tile surfaces, so it’s quite forgiving.
 Permanent grout haze problems usually aren’t an issue with unsanded grout.

 SANDED grout is also pretty simple.
 It’s just superfine portland cement with pigmented color and added silica sand for density and strength.
 It comes boxed or bagged as a powder ready to be mixed with water before use.

-In summary, sanded grout is a great choice for tile floors, shower walls, backsplashes for kitchens used by serious (or just kinda messy) cooks, or other high-use or frequently cleaned tile surfaces.
+In summary, sanded is a great choice for tile floors, shower walls, backsplashes for kitchens used by serious (or just kinda messy) cooks, or other high-use or frequently cleaned tile surfaces.
 You need to be careful to avoid efflorescence when using dark sanded grout colors, and a good sealant will add extra stain resistance.

 PRE-MIXED grout is just what it sounds like.
 Usually advertised as “a no-mess alternative to traditional grout“, it’s simply regular unsanded or sanded grout that’s already mixed with water and sold in a sealed bucket.

-In summary, please don’t let someone talk you into using epoxy grout for a home project unless they have a really compelling argument and a clear understanding of the material.
+In summary, please don’t let someone talk you into using an epoxy grout for a home project unless they have a really compelling argument and a clear understanding of the material.

 Third, what type of grout is best?